mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 13:00 - 14:00 **Contributed Talks: Session 5**

-* Jonathan Auerbach *Predicting New York City School Enrollment*
+* Tim Jones and Jonathan Auerbach *Predicting New York City School Enrollment*
 * Leo Egidi	*Are shots predictive of soccer results?*
 * Gertjan Verhoeven	*Does accounting for an artificial turf advantage in Dutch football increase predictive accuracy of probabilistic models?*